valkaravaeva/protein_classification_tool/README.md

             to plot heatmap of markers modules: use tool_r_heatmap.R, replace the paths to your respective paths

 For questions, email: val.karavaeva@univie.ac.at, with the "Question uncharacterized pipeline" in the topic

+This project has received funding from the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation programme (grant agreement no. 803768)